mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-06-11-mates-of-state-portrait.md

 ---
-layout: work
+layout: media
 title: "PaperFaces portrait of Mates of State"
-description: "PaperFaces portrait of Mates of State drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Mates of State drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-mates-of-state-lg.jpg
   thumb: paperfaces-mates-of-state-150.jpg